 If you aren’t aware of your body composition (which is your primary dosha?
 The Chopra Center has a free quiz to find out!) and working to keep your body systems in a balanced state through lifestyle and diet means, you will start to accumulate ama.
 Causes of amavata:

 Ayurvedic Treatment for Rheumatoid Arthritis, in a Nutshell

 Ayurvedic professionals will have other methods and treatments for achieving these goals that you might want to try too.

 Common Ayurvedic Herbs Used to Treat Rheumatoid Arthritis

-Herbs are very important in Ayurveda.
+Herbs are very important.
 Here are some more commonly used ones that can be helpful in treating rheumatoid arthritis (again, before you use them, it's wise to consult with your doctor):